top of page

 Click HERE for On-line registration

 Wardrobe: Students must wear weather appropriate athletic clothing that they feel comfortable moving in.
-Students must wear tennis shoes with socks and bring a full water bottle.
+Students must wear running shoes with socks and bring a full water bottle.
 Please restrain long hair for clear vision.

 Snack: Bring a small, healthy snack (fruit), & avoid snacks with lots of processed sugar or that will make you sleepy.

-ANY QUESTIONS: Contact Britten Daywell at brittendaywell@gmail.com
+ANY QUESTIONS: Contact Will Meurer at willmeurer@gmail.com

 Theater - Spring 2020 - Fantastic Mr. Fox - REGISTRATION CLOSED